The Persistence of Neural Collapse Despite Low-Rank Bias: Deep UFM proofs

 \textbf{Result by Dang et al.}

-A similar loss function was considered by Dang et al. \cite{Dang2023NeuralCI} in their appendix A. The model they consider is the same as ours, except they include a bias vector in the last layer of the network.
-It is stated in their Theorem A.1 that at a global optima both $W_L ...
-W_1$ and $H_1$ will align with a simplex ETF shape, i.e. $I_K - \frac{1}{K} 1_K 1_K^T$.
+A similar loss function was considered by Dang et al. \cite{Dang2023NeuralCI} in Appendix A of their work.
+The model they study is essentially the same as ours, with the exception that they include a bias vector in the final layer of the network.
+It is stated, in Theorem A.1 of their work, that at a global optima both $W_L ...
+W_1$ and $H_1$ will align with a simplex ETF shape, $S=I_K - \frac{1}{K} 1_K 1_K^T$.
 Whilst it isn't explicitly stated in the theorem, since the product of two simplex ETF's returns a simplex ETF, this implies that $Z$ also forms a simplex ETF at global optima, which appears to contradict with our Theorem 1.
 Whilst their model is slightly different, they do state that if the regularization term of the bias is non-zero, then the bias itself is zero at optima and so the loss function reduces to the same as ours at global optima.

 The proof by Dang et al. proceeds similarly to the proof by Zhu et al. \cite{zhu2021geometric} for the $L=1$ case.
-Specifically they produce a series of lower bounds for the loss arriving at an expression like
+Specifically, they produce a series of lower bounds for the loss arriving at an expression like

 where $s_1 , ..., s_K$ are the singular values of $H_1$, and $c_1$ is an arbitrary constant.
 They also show this bound is only attained when $c_1$ takes a specific value in terms of $s_1, ... , s_K$ and constants of the problem, and the matrices $W_L,...,W_1, H_1$ obey a series of properties that characterize DNC.
 They then show that the minimum of $\xi$ occurs at finite values of these $s_i$, and so the bound can be attained, and is only done so for a DNC solution.